TEST 7: IAT Sensor Resistance Test (P0113)

 If you've reached this point, you have done several tests and these tests are:

 TEST 1 and have verified that the IAT sensor's PID (on your scan tool) is reading an extreme cold temperature (-40 °F (-40 °C) or colder).

 You've done TEST 2 and wiggle tested the MAF sensor's connector.

 You've done TEST 5 and saw that the IAT sensor's PID showed an extreme hot temperature when you jumpered the IAT sensor's 2 wires.

 In this test step, you're gonna check the resistance of the intake air temperature (IAT) sensor with your multimeter in Ohms mode to see if the IAT sensor is bad.

-What you're gonna' do, is to see if the IAT sensor is ‘open’ by doing a resistance test and using the ‘IAT Sensor Temperature to Resistance’ chart found here: IAT Sensor Temperature / Resistance Relationship (which, by the way, is in the next page).
+What you're gonna' do, is to see if the IAT sensor has an internal ‘open’ by doing a resistance test and using the ‘IAT Sensor Temperature to Resistance’ chart found here: IAT Sensor Temperature / Resistance Relationship (which, by the way, is in the next page).

 OK, to get this test going, this is what you need to do:

 - Disconnect the MAF sensor connector and remove the MAF sensor.